wwarthen/RomWBW/Doc/CPM/ReadMe.txt

 ***********************************************************************

 This directory ("Doc/CPM") is part of the RomWBW System Software distribution archive.
-It contains documentation for the CP/M operating system components of the system.
+It contains documentation for the CP/M and CP/M work-alike operating system components of the system.

 CPM Manual ("CPM Manual.pdf")